nodejs/TSC/README.md

 Many of these responsibilities will be delegated by the TSC to appropriate bodies such as the Working Groups.

-## TSC Members
+## TSC members

-TSC members are responsible for top level technical community concerns.
-The role is mostly administrative and is responsible for admitting new Working Groups, and advocating for any needs in the technical side of the project to the OpenJS Foundation Board of Directors.
+TSC members are responsible for top-level technical community concerns.
+The role is mostly administrative and is responsible for admitting new Working Groups and advocating for any needs in the technical side of the project to the OpenJS Foundation Board of Directors.